 After reclaiming the empire in the late 12th century, King Jayavarman VII – Cambodia’s most celebrated king – established a new capital just several kilometres north from Angkor Wat.
 He named it Angkor Thom (អង្គរធំ), which means “The Great City”.
 And it was indeed the last and most enduring capital in Khmer Empire’s history (nearly 300 years).

-Covering an area of over 9 km², the ancient city was built in a nearly perfect square and was protected by a multi-layered system, including high walls and a wide moat.
-During its golden age, Angkor Thom may have governed a population of one million people.
+Covering an area of over 9 km², the ancient city was built in a nearly perfect square.
+It was protected by a multi-layered system, including gates, high walls and a wide moat.
+During its heyday, Angkor Thom might have a population of one million people.

-Standing exactly at the heart of this ancient city is the mesmerising Bayon Temple – the intersection between Heaven and Earth.
+Standing exactly at the heart of this city is the mesmerising Bayon Temple – the intersection between Heaven and Earth.
 Constructed in the late 12th or early 13th century, it served as the official state temple of Jayavarman’s kingdom.
 The temple is known for its 216 gargantuan smiling stone faces of Avalokiteshvara – a bodhisattva who embodies the compassion of all Buddhas.
 They were carved on the many towers which jut out from the upper terrace and cluster around its central peak.
 The curious smiling image was thought by many to be the portrait of the King himself.

 - It’s recommended to buy the ticket the day before to avoid the massive crowd in the morning.
 The pass will be checked at the entrance of each major temple, so keep the pass with you.
-If you were caught at the site without a pass, you may get a considerable fine.
+If you get caught at the site without a pass, you may get a considerable fine.